oguzkopan/careerrougelike/DEMO-VIDEO-SCRIPT.md

 **Visual**: Fast-forward through interview and acceptance

 **Narration**:
 > "After passing the interview, we can accept the new offer.
-The system automatically updates our CV with an end date for the previous job and generates new, more challenging tasks for our senior role."
+The system automatically updates our CV with an end date for the previous job and generates new, more challenging tasks and senior-level meetings for our role—stakeholder presentations and performance reviews."

 ---

-## Technical Highlights (3:35 - 3:55)
+## Technical Highlights (4:00 - 4:20)

 **Visual**: Split screen showing code and Cloud Run console

 **Narration**:
-> "Behind the scenes, all five agents are powered by Gemini 2.5 Flash and orchestrated through Google ADK.
-The entire system is deployed on Cloud Run with auto-scaling from zero to ten instances.
+> "Behind the scenes, all seven agents are powered by Gemini 2.5 Flash and orchestrated through a centralized Workflow Orchestrator.
+The bidirectional system monitors dashboard state and intelligently triggers content generation—completing 2-4 tasks triggers a meeting, failing a task twice triggers a feedback session, and meetings generate 0-3 follow-up tasks.
 >
-> Firestore provides persistent state management, ensuring players can resume their careers anytime."
+> The entire system is deployed on Cloud Run with auto-scaling from zero to ten instances.
+Firestore provides persistent state management, ensuring players can resume their careers anytime."

 **Highlight**:
 - Show agent code snippets
+- Show bidirectional trigger logic
 - Show Cloud Run metrics
-- Show Firestore collections
+- Show Firestore collections with tasks and meetings

 ---

-## Closing (3:55 - 4:10)
+## Closing (4:20 - 4:35)

-**Visual**: Return to architecture diagram, then show URLs
+**Visual**: Return to architecture diagram with bidirectional arrows highlighted, then show URLs

 **Narration**:
-> "CareerRoguelike demonstrates excellent multi-agent collaboration with a complete, production-ready application.
-Five specialized AI agents work together seamlessly to create a dynamic, engaging career simulation.
+> "CareerRoguelike demonstrates advanced multi-agent collaboration with a complete, production-ready application.
+Seven specialized AI agents work together in a bidirectional system where tasks trigger meetings and meetings generate tasks, creating a dynamic, realistic workplace simulation.
 >
 > Try it yourself at the link below, and check out the code on GitHub.
 Thank you!"